SAP-samples/teched2025-AD161/exercises/ex3/README.md

 2. Download the CSN Interop JSON.
 It will probably be stored as file _sap-s4com-Customer-v1.json_ in directory _C:\Users\TE-XX\Downloads_.

-3. Copy the file to folder _xtravels_.
+3. Copy the file to folder _xtravels_ in your workspace.

 ## Exercise 3.3 - Import Data Product metadata